GLOBAL MARKETS-Shares rise in thin post-holiday trade; oil, natural gas slip

 By Sam Forgione

-NEW YORK, Dec 26 U.S. stocks pushed higher on Friday, with the Dow and S&P 500 both closing at record highs, while oil and natural gas fell on worries of a supply glut and on mild U.S. weather.
+NEW YORK, Dec 26 U.S. stocks pushed higher on Friday and major indexes hit new records, while oil and natural gas fell on worries of a supply glut and on mild U.S. weather.

-The three major U.S. stock indexes notched their second straight weekly advance.
-Eight of the S&P 500's 10 primary sectors ended higher, and no sector ended more than 0.1 percent lower.
+The three major U.S. stock indexes were on track for a second straight weekly advance and all 10 S&P 500 industry sectors were higher on the day.
 Trading was light, however.

 Europe, Canada, Latin America and a number of Asian markets were closed for a holiday the day after Christmas.